lunabulnes/vending.machine/README.md

 `make run COMMAND="checkusertotal"`

-Find the whole list of commands [here](src/Infrastructure/Cli/CommandFactory.php)
+Find the whole list of commands [here](/docs/COMMANDS.md)

 # Notes:

 - As practice, I auto-imposed the restriction of not using mayor frameworks
 - I followed a TDD approach, implementing first naive solutions and refactoring in short cycles.
 Specially at the beginning.
 - Code was also designed with DDD best practices in mind
 - I implemented some design patters when fitting, always trying to ascribe to SOLID principles.
-Some of this patters are for instance: state machine, factory, commands, ...
+Some of this patters are for instance: state machine, factory, repository, commands, ...
 - I made sure to keep most of the logic of the program in the Domain layer, to avoid ending up with an anemic model

 # Improvements for the future: